Catalysis of entanglement and other quantum resources: Perspectives and open problems

 Another open question concerns the potential equivalence between asymptotic state transformations without catalysis and single-copy transformations with approximate catalysis.
 Isolated results demonstrating this equivalence have been presented recently, but a systematic understanding of this phenomenon is still lacking.
 For Gibbs-preserving operations the equivalence has been proven by \citet{shiraishi2020quantum} showing that for any pair of asymptotically reducible states the transformation can also be achieved via approximate catalysis and vice versa.
 The equivalence between asymptotic reducibility and approximate catalysis has also been proven for pure-state entanglement in the bipartite setting~\cite{Kondra2102.11136}.
 For general transformations between multipartite entangled states, it has been shown that asymptotic reducibility implies that the transition is also achievable on the single-copy level via approximate catalysis~\cite{Kondra2102.11136}.
 However, it remains unclear whether catalysis can offer an advantage over asymptotic setups (without catalysis) in any of these scenarios.
-This leads to an intriguing question whether bound entangled states~\cite{HorodeckiPhysRevLett.80.5239} can be distilled into singlets with the aid of catalysis.
+This leads to an intriguing question of whether bound entangled states~\cite{HorodeckiPhysRevLett.80.5239} can be distilled into singlets with the aid of catalysis.

+In the existing literature, entanglement catalysis has primarily been explored within the confines of bipartite, or tripartite frameworks.
+However, an emerging and fascinating avenue for research involves the study of entanglement in many-body systems~\cite{frerot2023probing,StreltsovPhysRevLett.125.080502,RevModPhys.80.517}.
+To effectively explore catalysis in these multipartite configurations, it becomes essential to move beyond the confines of the traditional LOCC framework and embrace more advanced paradigms~\cite{streltsov2023multipartite}.
 We hope that these problems will be addressed and solved in the near future, thus significantly improving our understanding of quantum catalysis and quantum systems in general.

 Many of the recent results discussed in this article make use of an analogy between asymptotic and catalytic setups, as developed by \citet{shiraishi2020quantum} for quantum thermodynamics.
 This technique allows to build catalytic protocols in quantum thermodynamics and other quantum resource theories, by resorting to the tools developed for the asymptotic setting.
 When it comes to asymptotic analysis of resource theories, an important line of research aims to build reversible resource theories from minimal assumptions, and provide quantifiers for the corresponding state transition rates.
 Indeed, it is believed that under few reasonable assumptions, the conversion rates between quantum states are characterized by the regularized relative entropy of the corresponding resource: Here, $E^{\infty}(\rho)=\lim_{n\rightarrow\infty}E(\rho^{\otimes n})/n$, and $E(\rho)=\inf_{\sigma\in\mathcal{F}}S(\rho||\sigma)$ is the relative entropy of the resource, where $\mathcal F$ is the set of free states of the resource theory under study.